 In 1955, H.R.H.
 Princess Margaret, attended a Mass in the Chapel of Addington House during her visit to Nassau.
 As a religious, Burton disliked the comfort of the Main House and usually slept in Spartan conditions in what remained of the East Building, which henceforth became known as Burton Lodge.
 Often one of his dogs shared the lodge with him.
 During this time, the office of the Bishop’s secretary was also housed in Burton Lodge.

-The Right Reverend Bernard Markham
+The Right Reverend Bernard Markham The Tenth Bishop 1962-1972

 The last English Bishop of Nassau was Bishop Bernard Markham who lived at Addington House from 1962 to 1972.
 The house was re-roofed and refurbished during his time.
 The West Building became the administrative center for the Diocese and the upper story was used as a conference room.